MinIO Deployment on Kubernetes

 Use the path of file generated above to create a Kubernetes `secret`.

-A deployment encapsulates replica sets and podsso, if a pod goes down, the replication controller makes sure another pod comes up automatically.
+A deployment encapsulates replica sets and pods—so, if a pod goes down, the replication controller makes sure another pod comes up automatically.
 This way you won’t need to bother about pod failures and will have a stable MinIO service available.

 MinIO Gateway uses GCS as its storage backend and needs to use a GCP `projectid` to identify your credentials.
 Update the section `gcp_project_id` with your